Foucault's Pendulum

 Foucault's Pendulum (original title: Il pendolo di Foucault [il ˈpɛndolo di fuˈko]) is a novel by Italian writer and philosopher Umberto Eco.
-It was first published in 1988, and an English translation by William Weaver appeared a year later.
+It was first published in 1988, with an English translation by William Weaver being published a year later.

-Foucault's Pendulum is divided into ten segments represented by the ten Sefiroth.
-The satirical novel is full of esoteric references to Kabbalah, alchemy, and conspiracy theory—so many that critic and novelist Anthony Burgess suggested that it needed an index.
+The book is divided into segments represented by the ten Sefiroth.
+It is satirical, being full of esoteric references to Kabbalah, alchemy, and conspiracy theories, to the point that critic and novelist Anthony Burgess suggested that it needed an index.
 The pendulum of the title refers to an actual pendulum designed by French physicist Léon Foucault to demonstrate Earth's rotation, which has symbolic significance within the novel.
-Some believe that it refers to Michel Foucault, noting Eco's friendship with the French philosopher, but the author "specifically rejects any intentional reference to Michel Foucault"—this is regarded as one of his subtle literary jokes.
+Some believe that it refers to Michel Foucault, given the author's friendship with him, but Eco "specifically rejects any intentional reference to Michel Foucault"—this being regarded as another subtle literary joke.

 Plot summary

 The book opens with a man named Casaubon hiding in the Musée des Arts et Métiers after closing.
-He believes that a secret society has kidnapped his friend Jacopo Belbo and are now after him, and will meet in the museum.
-As he waits, Casaubon reflects on his life that led him here, but it is implied he is an unreliable narrator whose mind has been warped by conspiracy theories.
+He believes that a secret society has kidnapped his friend Jacopo Belbo and is now after him, and that they will soon convene in the museum.
+As he waits, Casaubon reflects on his life, but it is implied that he is an unreliable narrator whose mind has been warped by conspiracy theories.